-- 4.21 The Strategic Flood Risk Assessment (2006) and the Open Space Audit (2008) will both be updated prior to the publication of LP2.
-The latter will form part of a new Green Infrastructure Strategy, which will consider the existing availability and usage of green spaces for sport, recreation, amenity and ecology across the borough.
-The Infrastructure Delivery Schedule (IDS) will also be updated annually in the Authority's Monitoring Report (AMR). - 4.22 All proposals in the emerging plan will be subject to a variety of impact assessments: - Sustainability Appraisal (SA) is integral to the preparation and development of a Local Plan and identifies how sustainable development is being addressed.
+- 4.21 An update of the Strategic Flood Risk Assessment ["SFRA"] (2006) will enable the sequential test to be applied in accordance with the NPPF (paragraphs 101 and 102), taking climate change into account for the lifetime of any proposed development over the plan period. - 4.22 The Development Viability Study ["DVS"] (2013) will be revised and updated to provide a more fine-grained analysis of market conditions across Pendle.
+This will allow the Council to fully consider the viability of sites to be assessed; the cumulative impact of its policy requirements on development viability; and the feasibility of introducing the Community Infrastructure Levy to help fund future infrastructure improvements. - 4.23 Finally an update of the Open Space Audit ["OSA"] (2008) will form part of a new Green Infrastructure Strategy, which will consider the existing availability and usage of green spaces for sport, recreation, amenity and ecology across the borough.
+The Infrastructure Delivery Schedule (IDS) will also be updated annually in the Authority's Monitoring Report (AMR). - 4.24 All proposals in the emerging plan will be subject to a variety of impact assessments: - Sustainability Appraisal (SA) is integral to the preparation and development of a Local Plan and identifies how sustainable development is being addressed.
 It meets the EU requirement for Strategic Environmental Assessment (SEA) by considering the environmental effects of the plan alongside potential economic and social impacts. - Habitat Regulations Assessment (HRA) ensures compliance with the EU Habitats Directive by considering the potential effects of the plan, either individually or in combination with other plans or projects, on the nearby South Pennine Moors Site of Special Scientific Interest (SSSI) and other European Sites. - Equalities Impact Assessment (EqIA) considers the potential effects of the Plan on the local community, in order to prevent discrimination against people who are categorised as being disadvantaged or vulnerable within society. - Health Impact Assessment (HIA) considers the potential effects the plan may have on the health of local people and the distribution of those effects within the population.
-This is typically addressed through the SA process, but a separate more detailed assessment may be undertaken, where appropriate. - 4.23 This comprehensive evidence base provides the basis for the Council to assess the potential impact of planned new development and growth over the plan period, helping to ensure the promotion of sustainable development through the plan making process.
+This is typically addressed through the SA process, but a separate more detailed assessment may be undertaken, where appropriate. - 4.25 This comprehensive evidence base provides the basis for the Council to assess the potential impact of planned new development and growth over the plan period, helping to ensure the promotion of sustainable development through the plan making process.